-Catherine Coulter is the wildly popular author of over 86 novels, almost all of them New York Times bestsellers.
+Catherine Coulter is the wildly popular author of 89 novels, almost all of them New York Times bestsellers.
 She earned her reputation writing historical romances to pass the time while aboard the ark.
 She added suspense thrillers to her repertoire - with enormous success.
 The Cove, the first book in her bestselling "FBI Suspense Thriller Series" spent nine weeks on the New York Times list and has to date sold 4 million copies.
 Coulter has written 25 more bestselling thrillers in her hugely popular FBI series, and has been hailed as "one of the bona fide rock stars of the thriller genre."

 Teaming with J. T. Ellison, Coulter launched another thriller series - A BRIT IN THE FBI - this one with a strong international flavor, reminiscent of James Bond at his best.
 The six books in the series have been hailed by critics as "hair-raising and "unputdownable."
 Her reason for closing down the series was she couldn't think of any more flamboyant ways to try to kill the lead characters.